 Transactions on different databases can occur in a different order on the slave than on the master, simply checking for the most recently executed transaction is not a guarantee that all previous transactions on the master have been executed on the slave.
 This has implications for logging and recovery when using a multi-threaded slave.

 Finally, note that beginning with MySQL Server 5.7.2, there is also support for intra-schema parallelization (LOGICAL_CLOCK).
-See Replication Slave Options and Variables for more information.
+See slave-parallel-type for more information.